couchbase/couchbase-lite-core/docs/overview/Replicator.md

 An outgoing BLIP message.
 Breaks the message into frames on demand by the `BLIPIO`.

-(`MessageOut` is actually an internal class in BLIP-Cpp: the API uses the Builder pattern, so the replicator creates a `MessageBuilder` object and configures it; then the `Connection` internally creates a `MessageOut` from it.)
+(`MessageOut` is actually a private internal class: the API uses the Builder pattern, so the replicator creates a `MessageBuilder` object and configures it; then the `Connection` internally creates a `MessageOut` from it.)

 ## Networking Classes